The Muonic Portal to Vector Dark Matter:connecting precision muon physics, cosmology, and colliders: Collider Constraints

 This bound is always driven by the slepton search~\cite{ATLAS:2019lff}, which loses sensitivity around $m_{\mu_D}=100$ GeV (corresponding to the LEP limit~\cite{ACHARD200175}).
 The low mass region (indeed excluded by LEP) is however also excluded by the CMS multi-lepton searches~\cite{CMS:2017moi} and~\cite{CMS:2019lwf}.
-As it is always the case in models which feature a $t$-channel mediator decaying to a SM particle and missing transverse energy, the small mass-gap region between $\mu_D$ and $V_D$ is not excluded due to the softness of the SM objects in the final state, which sizably decreases the sensitivity of searches looking for $E_{\mathrm{T}}^{\mathrm{miss}}$ excesses.
+As it is always the case in models which feature a $t$-channel mediator decaying to a SM particle and missing transverse energy, the small mass-gap region between $\mu_D$ and $V_D$ is not excluded due to the softness of the SM objects in the final state, which sizably decreases the sensitivity of searches looking for $\slashed{E}_T$ excesses.
+Here, $\slashed{E}_T$ denotes the missing transverse energy arising from undetected dark matter particles or neutrinos in the final state.
 We finally notice that the LHC bounds always exclude regions where the Yukawa couplings become non-perturbative, making the recast results robust against higher-order corrections in the new couplings of the theory.
+Consistently with these limits, all four benchmarks listed in Table~\ref{tab:mergedBPs} have $m_{\mu_D}\gtrsim900$ GeV, together with values of $g_D$ of order $10^{-3}$ and dark-matter masses above about $0.2$ GeV, ensuring that they satisfy the relic-density and other cosmological constraints while evading the direct LHC bounds.
+At the same time, these benchmark points yield non-negligible $\mu_D^+\mu_D^-$ and $\mu^{\prime+}\mu^{\prime-}$ pair-production rates at the HL-LHC.